|

 Unless there is a problem causing an order to penetrate zone one in

 buffer management, no effort is made to change this rule (22).”
-In
+In large

-non-constraints; “In the case of a shop that has many jobs arriving in a day,
+“In the case of a shop that has many jobs arriving in a day, a method has to

-a method has to be devised to determine the sequence in which the jobs
+be devised to determine the sequence in which the jobs arrive.
+This will dictate the sequence of

-of processing.
+processing.
 The procedure addresses

 two things – how to know what arrived first, and how to make sure people work

 in that sequence (23).”
-Even in
+Even in the

-deliver on time or ex-stock as we initially promised.
-Material shortages are probably the number
+on time or ex-stock as we initially promised.

-one cause for this.
-Over-promising by
+Material shortages are probably the number one cause for this.
+Over-promising by non-manufacturing

-non-manufacturing personnel is probably the number two reason.
-As a consequence usually the IT guys get
+personnel is probably the number two reason.

-system so it must be an IT job.
-Of
+numbers in it and uses the MRP system so it must be an IT job.
+Of course the IT guys come up against the

-in units of time or units of sales value.
+age-old problem of whether to measure in units of time or units of sales

-Do we measure the number of days late and under-report a big job that
+value.
+Do we measure the number of

-was just a day late or do we measure sales value and under-report the small
+days late and under-report a big job that was just a day late or do we

-job that was held up for several weeks while we waited for a part from the
+several weeks while we waited for a part from the outsourcer?
+The answer is

-answer is that we measure both, using the value of throughput-dollar-days
+that we measure both, using the value of throughput-dollar-days (12).
+On any given day we multiply any late

-the late orders.
-Of course it should
+late orders.
+Of course it should be

-be zero but sometimes it won’t be.
+zero but sometimes it won’t be.
 For

 orders whose lateness impinge upon our customers we should measure from the